sonatype-nexus-community/undefined-css-variable-checker/npm-package/README.md

   <dd>The selector on the CSS block where the custom property was found.
 Null for inline styles</dd>
 </dl>

-## Current limitations
-At the moment this module only checks top-level style declarations within stylesheets, not those nested within `@media` declarations or anything else more complex.
-This is intended to be improved over time.

 ## Browser Support
 This package makes use of ES2015+ language features including generators, as well as the [CSS Typed Object Model API](https://developer.mozilla.org/en-US/docs/Web/API/CSS_Typed_OM_API).
 Support for the